November 29, 2021: Kristina Mondo discovers and reviews Daimon's very first single "The Road Home"

 With the vocal rasp of a Rod Stewart, the laid back vocal effect of a Don Henley and the acoustic guitar prowess of a John Mellencamp, all these influences come together seamlessly as one listens to this wonderful single.
 The lyrics will make you take two steps back and notice the feeling being exuded here.
 His patriotism is undeniably strong as he rips through his telling lyrics.

 His roots in Christian Music as well as Classic Rock offer the listener a nice combination of what is real and that retro sound that is popular today.
 Daimon also imparts his wisdom as a teacher and author to those who seek him out.
 Check this out, I'm sure you will be as moved as I was.
-On the Nor'easter Storm Scale, I give this a FORCE 3, WELL DONE!!
+WELL DONE!!

 Single Review by Michael McKenna